Solar panels in coastal Perth: salt spray, corrosion, and what to specify

 Perth coastal suburbs from Cottesloe to Two Rocks face elevated salt spray that accelerates corrosion of solar mounting hardware.
 Here's what to specify and what questions to ask when installing solar in a coastal Perth location.

-Rafter bolts and anchors: The bolts that attach mounting brackets to roof battens/rafters are made from stainless steel or galvanised steel depending on the installation.
-In C4–C5 environments, stainless steel bolts are the appropriate specification.
+Rafter bolts and anchors.
+The bolts attaching mounting brackets to roof battens or rafters are stainless steel or galvanised steel, depending on the install.
+In C4 to C5 environments, stainless steel bolts are the appropriate spec.

-Cable clips and conduit fittings: Outdoor-rated UV-stable conduit and fittings are standard on any well-installed system.
-In coastal environments, the fixings holding conduit to fascias or wall surfaces may degrade faster than inland.
+Cable clips and conduit fittings.
+Outdoor-rated, UV-stable conduit and fittings are standard on any well-installed system.
+In coastal environments, the fixings holding conduit to fascias or wall surfaces can degrade faster than they would inland.
+Small parts, but they're the ones nobody thinks to ask about.

-Inverter enclosures: Most inverters are IP65 or IP66 rated for outdoor water resistance.
-Coastal salt exposure is an additional factor — inverters installed in sheltered locations (under eaves, in a garage) have longer service life than those exposed to direct ocean spray.
+Inverter enclosures.
+Most inverters are IP65 or IP66 rated for outdoor water resistance.
+Coastal salt exposure adds another factor: inverters installed in sheltered locations (under eaves, in a garage) have longer service life than those exposed to direct ocean spray.

 Mounting hardware: